kimei-nishimura/moaner/README.md

 	The extension is not avaible (yet) for other browsers.

 23-04-2021
+release 1.4.3 b
+NEW FEATURES:
+	adding new moans profile: mouse

+23-04-2021
 release 1.4.2 b
 NEW FEATURES:
 	adding new moans profile: dog